 How it works.
 There are two main ways to stop production of hormones.
 One is surgery to remove the organs that produce the hormones, such as the ovaries or testicles.
 More often, doctors prescribe drugs that stop the hormone from being produced or block its effect.

 Possible side effects.
 Side effects depend on the specific treatment.
 Hot flashes are common.
-Hormone therapy may also speed up bone loss.
+Some hormone therapy, such as aromatase inhibitors, may speed up bone loss.

 Side effects of hormone therapy for prostate cancer may include: